joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/20/business/walmart-target-retail-consumer-economy.html

 **Did Bessent Put the Fed in a Bind?**\
-`The Treasury Department’s plan for bond interventions have calmed markets.
+`The Treasury Department’s plan for bond interventions has calmed markets.
 But Wall Street is worried about the fallout for inflation and more.`\
 https://www.nytimes.com/2026/08/20/business/dealbook/bessent-fed-warsh-bonds.html

 **Oil Prices Jump and Bond Market Stress Returns**\